 The intent of a legal separation is to work out an agreement and/or court order, for things like the division of your assets, child custody, visitation, and support.

 This court order aims to protect your interests until you reconcile, file for divorce, or the death of either party.
-(It may be helpful to read our page on “Divorce” as all the same rules of law and procedures are followed in a Legal Separation as in a Dissolution of Marriage.)

 A legal separation is not a necessary step in obtaining a divorce.
 However, if the decision to divorce is made down the road a judge may decide that since you were satisfied with your legal separation agreement, the same arrangement should carry over to the divorce settlement agreement.

 Related Reading: Legal Separation Versus Divorce: An In-Depth Look

 Related Reading: Pros And Cons Of Divorce Mediation

 Related Reading: If They Leave The Home, Am I Responsible For All The Bills?